robot-Yang/robot-Yang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a robotics researcher, interested in human-robot interaction, mobile robotics, teleoperation, human sensing, assistive technology, etc. Currently, I am enrolled in Ph.
-D program in Empowerment informatics.
+I am a robotics researcher.
+Currently, I am enrolled in Ph.
+D program in Empowerment Informatics at University of Tsukuba and research fellow (DC2) of Japan Society for the Promotion of Science (JSPS).
 I expect to graduate in March 2023.
+My research interest includes human-robot interaction, mobile robotics, teleoperation, human sensing, assistive technology, etc.
+Research goal: Use robotics technology to empower humans.